Real estate trends have significantly changed during the pandemic. These trends impact commercial leases.

 Office Space

-When the pandemic began back in the United States in March 2020, most office spaces needed to close for safety purposes.
-Now, more and more offices are getting the go-ahead to reopen.
-However, Forbes points out that office spaces will likely look different in the post-COVID world.
-Social distancing, remote and hybrid work and coworking are a few things commercial real estate investors must keep in mind.
-Companies may be more interested in smaller office spaces to accommodate hybrid work schedules.
-While some companies may want larger spaces so all employees can socially distance themselves at work.
+When the pandemic began in the United States in March 2020, most office spaces needed to close for safety.
+Now, more and more offices are getting the go-ahead to reopen, and people are diligent about cleaning spaces to prevent disease from spreading.
+However, Forbes points out office spaces will likely look different in the post-COVID world.
+Social distancing, remote and hybrid work, and coworking are a few things commercial real estate investors must keep in mind.
+Companies may prefer smaller office spaces to accommodate hybrid work schedules.
+At the same time, some companies may want larger spaces so all employees can socially distance themselves at work.
+What holds is even if office space needs are changing, the office is still a priority.

 Restaurant Space